wp-plugins/confident-captcha/readme.txt

 * Stop spam, fraudulent registrations and other malicious activities from bots
 * End user frustration
 * Increase conversion rates
-* Reduce web page abandonment
+* Confident CAPTCHA reduces website abandonment
 * Confident CAPTCHA is easy to deploy

 = Confident CAPTCHA integration with Wordpress protects the following =